nidhirastogi/nidhirastogi.github.io/content/home/welcome.md

 ---

 <p>
-The AI4Sec Research Lab focuses on System Cybersecurity and Artificial Intelligence, where we evaluate the security status of cyber-physical infrastructures and develop AI-based models that are transparent and unbiased.
-Our work has been supported by federal agencies, national labs, enterprises, and think tanks, aiming to enhance AI model comprehension, facilitate attack detection, and eliminate bias.
+At the AI4Sec Research Lab, we use data-driven AI to protect infrastructures and people.
+Our transparent solutions are designed for easy understanding.
+We're proud to have support from federal agencies, national labs, enterprises, and think tanks.
 </p>